Cool Communications Arts Toolbox

 Contact Us

-Interested in using the tools?
+Interested in using the engagement tools or accessing the Canva design packets?
 Email us at coolcommsart@mapc.org

 To learn more about the project, visit the project website here.